slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'We don’t stop playing because we grow old; we grow old because we stop playing.' -- George bernard Shaw*

-> *'Un uomo che vive di ricordi, diventa vecchio.
-Uno che vive di progetti resta giovane.' -- Bruno Munari*
+> *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

+> *'A man that lives from memories becames old.
+One that lives from projects remains young.' -- Bruno Munari*

 > *'There is no such thing as successful aging because aging is damage.' -- Art De Vany*